 2. STATUS OF THE SENIOR NOTES AND SUBORDINATED NOTES

-The applicable Final Terms will indicate whether the Notes are Senior Notes or Subordinated Notes and, in the case of Subordinated Notes, the applicable subordination provisions.
+The applicable Final Terms will indicate whether the Notes are Senior Notes or Subordinated Notes and, in the case of Subordinated Notes, Senior Subordinated Notes or Tier 2 Subordinated Notes.

 2.1 Status of the Senior Notes